chrisenoch/automatic-image-resize/README.md

 # automatic-image-resize
-Automatically inserts the correct image depending on Device Pixel Ratio and screen size

 # What this app does
 Automatically inserts the correct image depending on Device Pixel Ratio and screen size.